Division of Health Sciences

 The Radiation Physics Mentoring (RPM) club is a collaboration between academic staff, 1st year students with physics backgrounds, and third year students with a good understanding of radiation physics and its clinical applications to support and encourage first year students with limited physics experience.

-The project will instil knowledge, attitude and behaviours that are aligned with the six principles of human rights, in our curricula to positively affect the way our graduates engage in collaborative learning, health care professional practice and research.
-The six principles are respect, social justice, access, equal opportunity, non-segregation, and non-categorisation.
+The project will instil knowledge, attitude and behaviours that are aligned with the eight principles of human rights, in our curricula to positively affect the way our graduates engage in collaborative learning, health care professional practice and research.
+The six principles are respect, non-discrimination, participation and inclusion, respect for difference and acceptance, equality of opportunity, accessibility, equality between men and women, and respect for children.

 Mentoring Health Sciences Students: Facilitating Belongingness, Inclusion and Teamwork